 The problem with communication is that you usually come at something from your own perspective.
 When I was a boy, I needed new hockey skates.
 I demanded that my mother buy me some.
 This got me nowhere.
 Had I come at her from her point of view, I would have had new skates.

-What I should have said was, “Hey Mom, if I help you around the house this weekend with some chores, could I get new hockey skates?”
-Now, I’m recognizing that she’s a busy woman and I’m offering to help her so she will help me.
+What I should have said was, “Hey Mom, if I help you around the house this weekend with some chores, can I get new hockey skates?”
+Then, I’m recognizing that she’s a busy woman and I’m offering to help her so she will help me.

 Check Your Paranoia at the Door